OpenDriveLab/DriveLM/challenge/README.md

 Extract fundamental question-and-answer (QA) pairs from the training dataset.

 **Note that** the number and the content of the fundamental QA pairs might change in the test server, but we ensure that **all the question types are limited in our provided test data format**.
-That being said, the question types are within 1) multi-choice question; 2) conversation question; 3) yes/no questions;
+That being said, the question types are within 1) multi-choice question; 2) conversation question; 3) yes/no question;

 ```bash
 # The following script assumes that you download the train data json under ./challenge/data